-Our Service Ministries are those ministries needed to help St. Philip Neri grow as a church and a faith community.
-These are often the “back stage” ministries that keep the “nuts and bolts” of our Church up and running so we may grow in our faith.
+Our service ministries are those ministries needed to help St. Philip Neri grow as a church and a faith community.
+These are often the “behind the scenes” ministries that keep the “nuts and bolts” of our church up and running so we may grow in our faith.
 They also include those ministries where we offer friendship, fellowship, and care to one another.
 Whether it was through a conversation, a meal, or an invitation to be with Him, Christ valued the power that came from bringing people together, connecting with them, and building community.

 Due to COVID-19, interruption to these ministries applies.

 In this ministry, you will launder and iron the linens used during the Mass.
 Most often this will include the corporal and the purificators used at each Mass.
 Instruction will be offered for the proper ironing of these items.

 You will also launder the lavabo towel used by the pastor to dry his hands and on occasion a towel that was used if there was a baptism.